Is the PPDPT program accredited?

 Is this a self-paced/independent study program?

 No. Each course has a specific start and stop date, as well as specific due dates for assignments.
-However, students may start courses in any trimester.

 Is financial aid available to students enrolling in the PPDPT program?

 Yes, for students who are registered for at least five credit hours within a trimester.
 Visit the DMU financial aid website for more information.

 What are the computer requirements for the PPDPT program?